Why Sleeping While Sick Is So Important

 Can You Sleep Too Much When You’re Sick?

-However, you should talk to your doctor if you’re not getting better despite plenty of sleep.
-And if you find that your symptoms improve but you’re still feeling excessively tired or lethargic, see your doctor about that as well.
+However, he adds that you should talk to your doctor if you’re not getting better despite plenty of sleep, or if you find that your symptoms improve but you’re still feeling excessively tired or lethargic.
+“Quality sleep while sick can help expedite the healing process,” he says, “but it’s still important to see a doctor for accurate diagnoses and appropriate treatment.”

 Tips For Sleeping Better When Sick